Entering Dreams- Is this happening?

 REM stands for Rapid Eye Movement.
 REM sleep is “paradoxical” because the condition of our brain during REM sleep is similar to wakefulness.
 During REM sleep, although the body remains paralyzed, the brain acts as if it is still awake.
 After waking from REM sleep, the mind seems to become “hyperassociative”.
 People awakened from REM sleep tend to perform better on tasks like anagrams and creative problem solving.

 Most of our dreams occur during REM sleep.
 But we rarely remember what we dream.
 The memories of what we dreamt tend to be distorted or fragmentary.
 This is due to our generally poor ability to form new memories in the sleep state and the limited capacity we have to accurately keep recent information in mind after the dream has ended.
+Dreams are really powerful, and there are techniques to unlock those powers.
+I have written extensively on this topic HERE.

 Taking control of Dreams- Lucid Dreams

-In few of these dreams, the person is aware that he/she is dreaming.
+In few of the dreams, the person is aware that he/she is dreaming.
 Such dreams are known as lucid dreams.
 With such awareness, the dreamer is believed to become “lucid”– this allows the dreamer to make conscious decisions and change the direction of the dream to varying degrees.
 The term “lucid dreaming” was originally coined way back in 1913 by Dutch psychiatrist Frederik van Eeden in his paper “Study of Dreams”.
 But real scientific research on lucid dreams begin only in began last century.
 Studies now show that lucid dreaming during REM sleep allow dreamers to guide how the dream proceeds possibly through activation those brain structures that are normally suppressed during regular sleep.

 It is this phenomenon of lucid dreams that is now being exploited to “enter” dreams of someone else.
 Problem is, lucid dreaming is a notoriously rare phenomenon.
 Lucid dreams can seldom be summoned at will, which has made it difficult for researchers to capture them in the lab in a reliable manner.
 Recent studies demonstrate that spontaneous lucid dreams can occur once in life in 51–55% of the human population.
 But it has also been shown that lucid dreaming can be induced while a person is in REM sleep.
 We can often succeed in becoming lucid while dreaming if we just tell ourselves, before going to sleep, to recognize that we are dreaming by noticing the bizarre events of the dream.
 Several other successful techniques have also been described, and one can be trained to experience lucid dreams at will using these techniques.
 Once you are experiencing a lucid dream, it is possible to signal that you are experiencing one by giving pre-defined signals.